Proven Real Estate Lead Generation Strategies: The Multi-Channel System for Predictable Growth

 • Value: “I can send you a short update on showings, offers, and final price so you know how this impacts your own equity.”

-• CTA: "Would you like those updates by text or email so they are easy to save and share?"
+• CTA: “Would you like those updates by text or email so they are easy to save?”

 Execution tips

-• Use Listing Marketing content to capture attention and then drive neighbors into a home value sequence.
+• Use listing marketing to capture attention and then route neighbors into a home-value follow-up sequence.

-• Tag every contact with the listing address so you can follow up when the next property hits the market.
+• Tag every contact with the listing address so you can follow up when another nearby property hits the market.

 Treat each listing as a small lead generation event.
 You are building a bench of future sellers every time a sign goes into the ground.